 Another method to propagate the belladonna is to use the green tips and cuttings from the side branches.
 These root well and quite easily in early summer.
 The buds with a piece attached root can be taken off bigger roots in April and these may be planted to get new plants.
 This method of propagation is a very successful way of rapid propagation to grow bigger and strong plants at any site.

 The majority of plants are lost in years with wet winters.
-This is because young seedling unless they are protected by fallen dead leaves die off easily during the winter.
+This is because of young seedling unless they are protected by fallen dead leaves die off easily during the winter.
 The loss of plants during the winter is less likely to occur if their plants are growing on lighter soils, however, plants are much more likely to suffer damage from drought in the summer months.

 Belladonna is also vulnerable to some insect pests.
 The primary insect species that attacks the leaves of the belladonna is an insect often called the ‘flea beetle,’ young plants are vulnerable to this insect.
 Such insects can attack plants if they are growing at sites exposed to plenty of sunlight in open areas.
 Plants growing at such sites attract the worst attacks from the beetle.
 Plants grown in their natural habitat along well-drained slopes and partly shaded under trees are less vulnerable to attack from the beetle.
 The flea beetle is therefore much less likely to have the opportunity to attack plants which are grown on grounds covered with a thick mulch of leaves.
 The damp leaves on the ground keep the caterpillars of the beetles away, these caterpillars feed on the ground and dislike moisture, the damp leaves discourage the caterpillars and this ensures that plants are free of the beetle.
 Plants can generally be kept free of the beetle if a little naphthalene is scattered on the soil in which the plants are grown, the vapor from the compound will probably help repel the beetles.
 Beetles can be caught in only one way; by spreading greased sheets of paper on the ground around the plants.
 Once the greased paper has been placed, slightly shaking each plant will disturb a number of beetles and the insects will jump off like fleas and become trapped on the papers.